-Original healthcare healthcare is needed for senior citizens and what the government can provide.
+Original Medicare is healthcare provided for senior citizens by the US government.
 Signed into law to offer health and financial security for seniors in 1965, it is an important source of health insurance coverage for 45 million people.
 If you don’t choose otherwise, you’ll have Original Medicare.
 You might have heard about the various parts of Medicare.
-Medicare is broken into parts, whilst Medigap insurance is broken up into plans.
-It has two kinds of costs associated with it.
+Medicare is broken into parts, while Medigap insurance is broken up into plans.
+So Medicare can have different kinds of costs associated with it.
 You do not have to register for Medicare every year, under normal circumstances, any plan you are in rolls over automatically.

 You probably have heard of the Medicare donut hole or maybe you have friends or family that have dealt with the Donut Hole.
 The Coverage Gap, also called the Donut Hole, has caused plenty of confusion for a lot of people.
 Hitting the gap ($3,820 in drug cost for 2019) and seeing an increase in the price of your medications is never enjoyable.
 When you reach the coverage gap the co-pays go away.
 However, in 2019 name brand drugs are discounted by about 75% and you’ll pay about 37% of the cost for generic medications.
 The gap changes every year and after you’ve spent the maximum allowed amount in the gap (total part D cost of $5,100 for 2019) you will reach catastrophic level coverage.
 Once in catastrophic coverage, you’ll only spend about 5% of the cost of your medications for the rest of the year.
 Only a small number of beneficiaries get to the catastrophic coverage stage every year.